jnozzi/cocoadev.com/markdown/ObjectiveCParser.md

 Here is gcc's grammar, minus the code and other nasties: http://www.mikeash.com/objcparser/gcc-objc-parse.y

 ----
-While the grammar is not complete (it was designed for the simpler task of documenting source) it is still a good example of integrating General/ObjC with lex and yacc code.
-See http://www.clindberg.org/ and look at the General/AutoDoc source code.
+While the grammar is not complete (it was designed for the simpler task of documenting source) it is still a good example of integrating ObjC with lex and yacc code.
+See http://www.clindberg.org/ and look at the AutoDoc source code.

 -jason